rust-lang/rust/text/0195-associated-items.md

 }
 ```

-Because these functions cannot be used in static initializers, the modules for
+Because these functions cannot be used in constant expressions, the modules for
 float types _also_ export a separate set of constants as consts, not using
 traits.